Contrastive Attraction and Contrastive Repulsion for Representation Learning: Proofs and detailed derivation

 \section{Proofs and detailed derivation}

 \begin{proof}[\textbf{Proof of Property \ref{theorem: pos-unif}}] By definition, the point-to-point cost $c(\vz_1,\vz_2)$ is always non-negative.
 Without loss of generality, we define it with the Euclidean distance.
-When \Eqref{eq:th1} is true, the expected cost of moving between a pair of positive samples, as defined as $\mathcal{L}_\mathrm{CA}$ in \Eqref{eq:CACR_loss}, will reach its minimum at 0.
-When \Eqref{eq:th1} is not true, by definition we will have $\mathcal{L}_\mathrm{CA}>0$, $i.e.$, $\mathcal{L}_\mathrm{CA}=0$ is possible only if \Eqref{eq:th1} is true. \end{proof}
+When \eqref{eq:th1} is true, the expected cost of moving between a pair of positive samples, as defined as $\mathcal{L}_\mathrm{CA}$ in \eqref{eq:CACR_loss}, will reach its minimum at 0.
+When \eqref{eq:th1} is not true, by definition we will have $\mathcal{L}_\mathrm{CA}>0$, $i.e.$, $\mathcal{L}_\mathrm{CA}=0$ is possible only if \eqref{eq:th1} is true. \end{proof}

 \begin{proof}[\textbf{Proof of Lemma \ref{theorem: pos-sampling}}] By changing the reference distribution of the expectation from $\pi^+_{\vtheta}(\cdot \given \vx, \vx_0)$ to $p(\cdot\given \vx_0)$, we can directly re-write the CA loss as: \ba{ \mathcal{L}_\mathrm{CA} &= \E_{\vx\sim p(\vx)}\E_{\vx^+\sim \pi^+_{\vtheta}(\cdot \given \vx, \vx_0)} \left[c(f_{\vtheta}(\vx), f_{\vtheta}(\vx^+)) \right] \notag\\ &=\textstyle \E_{\vx_0} \E_{\vx,\vx^+\sim p(\cdot\given \vx_0)} \left[ -f_{\vtheta}(\vx)^\top f_{\vtheta}(\vx^+)\frac{\pi^+_{\vtheta}(\vx^+ \given \vx,\vx_0)}{p(\vx^+\given \vx_0)} \right],\notag } which complete the proof. \end{proof}